 The 3g Cardio Elite Runner is the most expensive treadmill out of the nine in this review, by several hundred dollars too.

-Currently, the 3g Cardio Elite Runner is going for $3800 on Amazon, while the Sole TT8 is currently selling on the Sole Fitness website for under $2500.
+Currently, the 3g Cardio Elite Runner is going for around 4 grand on Amazon, while the Sole TT8 is now selling on the Sole Fitness website for a hair under $2900.

 Compared to the Sole TT8, the 3g Cardio Elite Runner has: